IKairuu/Itsuki-Bot/README.md

 ### 🔗 Discord Bot Link [HERE](https://discord.com/oauth2/authorize?client_id=1397108461036113941&permissions=8&integration_type=0&scope=bot)
 > [!NOTE]
-> The Bot does not run 24/7 due to bot hosting issues
+> The Bot does not run 24/7 due to bot hosting issues.

+> [!IMPORTANT]
+> The speak command has limited credits to generate an AI voice.

 ### 🆕 UPDATES
-- New Command: &restart
+- New Command: &speak, a new feature text-to-speech command with AI generated voice of Itsuki(Close to Itsuki's voice)

 ## 📬 Contact Information
 - 📧 Email: [abandiakyle2112@gmail.com](mailto:abandiakyle2112@gmail.com)